tidev/titanium-docs/docs/api/titanium/ui/coverflowview.md

 ## Overview

-Use the [createCoverFlowView](Titanium.UI.createCoverFlowView) method to create a cover flow view.
+Use the <Titanium.UI.createCoverFlowView> method to create a cover flow view.

 <ApiDocs/>